Director: Nancy Meyer-Adams

 Assistant to the Director: Ann Radzicki, (562) 985-1878

-Full-time Field Faculty: Venetta Campbell, Tom Crowe (Emeritus), James Ferreira, Michael Foster (Emeritus), Judy Green, Marian Klemek (Emerita), Stacey Peyer, Saaná Polk, Kathleen Porter, Joy Rubin, Rebecca Sander, Susan Salas
+Full-time Field Faculty: Tom Crowe (Emeritus), Roderick De Los Reyes, James Ferreira, Michael Foster (Emeritus), Judy Green, Marian Klemek (Emerita), Stacey Peyer, Saaná Polk, Kathleen Porter, Elizabeth Pringle-Hornsby, Joy Rubin, Susan Salas

 Students desiring information should contact the numbers listed above.
 Program applications (BASW, MSW) are available on the School's website (www.csulb.edu/social-work).

 Social Worker • Hospital Discharge Planner • Services Eligibility Worker • Psychiatric Social Worker • Probation or Parole Officer • Delinquency Prevention Program Worker • Medical Social Worker • School Social Worker • Child Welfare Caseworker • Community Organization Administrator • Health Care Administrator • Director of Social Services • Researcher • Organization Administrator • Health Care Administrator • Researcher • Organization Administrator • Health Care Administrator • Employment Program Supervisor • Industrial Social Worker • Health Educator and Hospice Services Coordinator • Case Management • Gerontological Social Work • Community Organizer • Social Policy Analyst (For more information, see www.careers.csulb.edu.)